Gardens of Versailles: Bosquet de l'Encélade

 Created in 1675 at the same time as the Bosquet de la Renommée, the fountain of this bosquet depicts Enceladus, a fallen Giant who was condemned to live below Mt.
 Etna, being consumed by volcanic lava.
 From its conception, this fountain was conceived as an allegory of Louis XIV's victory over the Fronde.
 In 1678, an octagonal ring of turf and eight rocaille fountains surrounding the central fountain were added.
 These additions were removed in 1708.
 When in play, this fountain has the tallest jet of all the fountains in the gardens of Versailles – 25 metres (Marie 1968, 1972, 1976, 1984; Thompson 2006; Verlet 1985).

 Bosquet des Sources – La Colonnade

 Designed as a simple unadorned salle de verdure by Le Nôtre in 1678, the landscape architect enhanced and incorporated an existing stream to create a bosquet that featured rivulets that twisted among nine islets.
 In 1684, Jules Hardouin-Mansart completely redesigned the bosquet by constructing a circular arched double peristyle.
 The Colonnade, as it was renamed, originally featured thirty-two arches and thirty-one fountains – a single jet of water splashed into a basin center under the arch.
 In 1704, three additional entrances to the Colonnade were added, which reduced the number of fountains from thirty-one to twenty-eight.
-The statue that currently occupies the center of the Colonnade – the Abduction of Persephone – (from the Grande Commande of 1664) was set in place in 1696 (Marie 1968, 1972, 1976, 1984; Thompson 2006; Verlet 1985).
+The statue that now occupies the center of the Colonnade – the Abduction of Persephone – (from the Grande Commande of 1664) was set in place in 1696 (Marie 1968, 1972, 1976, 1984; Thompson 2006; Verlet 1985).